f0ti/thesis/obsidian/aerial/papers/Unpaired Image-to-Image Translation using Cycle-Consistent Adversarial Networks/Unpaired Image-to-Image Translation using Cycle-Consistent Adversarial Networks.md

 ## Motivation
 Image-to-image translation is a class of vision and graphics problems where the goal is to learn the mapping between an input image and an output image using a training set of aligned image pairs.
 For many tasks the paired training data will not be available.
 The goal is to translate an image from a source domain X to a target domain Y in the absence of these paired examples, such that the distribution of images from $G(x)$ is indistinguishable from the distribution Y using an adversarial loss.
-''
 This paper introduces an inverse mapping $F: Y \rightarrow x$  and a cycle consistency loss.
 ## Approach
 Capturing special characteristics of one image collection and figuring out how these characteristics could be translated into the other image collection, all in the absence of any paired training examples.

 We also make the assumption that there exists some underlying relationship between the domains.

 The optimal $G$ translates the domain $X$ to a domain $\hat{Y}$ that have the same distribution.
-However, such a translation does not guarantee that an individual input $x$ and output $y$ are paired in a meaningful wat, because there are infinitely many mappings $G$ that will induce the same distribution over $y$.
+However, such a translation does not guarantee that an individual input $x$ and output $y$ are paired in a meaningful way, because there are infinitely many mappings $G$ that will induce the same distribution over $y$.

 Cycle consistency - if $G: X \rightarrow Y$ and $F: Y \rightarrow X$, then $G$ and $F$ should be inverses of each other, and both mappings should be bijections.